CaptainAchilles/vue-typescript-webpack/README.md

   * Webpack files
   * Bundles project into ./dist
   * Ready for deployment

+* `npm run lint`: Runs linter
+  * Linter also runs on build/dev
+  * Lints all ts and ts components in Vue files

+* `npm run unit`: Run Tests
+  * Runs all *.spec in test/unit/*.spec
+  * Generates code coverage for all ./src/components

 # License
 See the license file in the root of the repository